After judge's contempt threat, Trump admin. returns deported mother and child to U.S.

-Carmen was on her way back to her estranged husband's sexual and physical abuse and to the fear that she could once again be a violent gang's prey when a federal judge, outraged that she had been spirited from the country by the U.S. government, ordered her return.
+Carmen was on her way back to her estranged husband's sexual and physical abuse, and to the fear that she could once again be a violent gang's prey, when a federal judge, outraged that she had been spirited from the country by the U.S. government, ordered that she be returned.

 By Friday morning, Carmen — not the woman's real name — was back in the South Texas Family Detention Center in Dilley, the place she had left with her daughter before they were put on a plane to El Salvador.

-They might have been forced to face the dangers they had fled had U.S. District Judge Emmet G. Sullivan of Washington, D.C. not learned of their deportation.
+They might have been forced to face the dangers they had fled had Judge Emmet G. Sullivan of the U.S. District for the District of Columbia not learned of their deportation.
 He was told of their removal while he was considering whether to keep the government from deporting plaintiffs in a lawsuit challenging new Trump administration rules that prevent people like Carmen from qualifying for asylum in the U.S.

 “Somebody in pursuit of justice who has alleged a credible fear in her mind and is seeking justice in the United States court is just — is spirited away while her attorneys are arguing for justice for her?
 It’s outrageous," Sullivan said after learning of Carmen and her daughter's deportation, according to a transcript of the hearing.

-Sullivan was so upset by Carmen and her daughter's deportation, that he was ready to haul Attorney General Jeff Sessions, Homeland Security Secretary Kirstjen Nielsen and the heads of U.S. Citizenship and Immigration Services and the Executive Office of Immigration Review into court with attorneys so they could explain to him why he shouldn't charge them with contempt of court.
+Sullivan was so upset by Carmen and her daughter's deportation that he was ready to haul Attorney General Jeff Sessions, Homeland Security Secretary Kirstjen Nielsen and the heads of U.S. Citizenship and Immigration Services and the Executive Office of Immigration Review into court so they could explain to him why he shouldn't charge them with contempt of court.

 Federal judge calls Trump's immigration policy 'outrageous'Aug.10.201803:37

-To emphasize his seriousness about the contempt threat he expressed in the hearing, Sullivan followed up with a written order.
+To emphasize his seriousness about the contempt threat, Sullivan followed it up with a written order.

 Sessions: 'The asylum system is being abused'Jun.11.201802:48

-Citing pending litigation, DHS declined to comment when asked why the mother and child were deported despite assurances from a government attorney that the lawsuit's plaintiffs — and specifically "Carmen" and her daughter — would not be deported while the judge considered certain issues in the lawsuit.
-DHS also declined comment on whether the deportation was under investigation or anyone had been disciplined.
+Citing pending litigation, DHS declined to comment about why the mother and child were deported despite assurances from a government attorney that plaintiffs in the lawsuit Sullivan was hearing — which included Carmen and her daughter — would not be deported.
+DHS also declined comment on whether the deportation was under investigation or if anyone had been disciplined.

-The government did not explain to Sullivan why Carmen and her daughter were deported despite assurances from the government's attorney in court that they would not be.
-So, Sullivan ordered that "the circumstances surrounding the removal of plaintiffs" be explained in writing by 5 p.m.
-Monday and demanded that explanation include material from "appropriate officials."
+Sullivan ordered that "the circumstances surrounding the removal of plaintiffs" be explained in writing by 5 p.m.
+Monday and demanded that the explanation include material from "appropriate officials."

 The Trump administration has been under increasing pressure from federal judges as legal challenges have been filed against President Donald Trump's immigration policies — from separating 2,551 children from parents at the border to ending an Obama-era program known as DACA.